International President John Samuelsen

-Elected as International Executive Vice President in September 2013, John Samuelsen is also President of TWU Local 100 in New York, representing 40,000 members at the nation’s largest public transit agency.
-Prior to being elected to his current position with the International, Samuelsen served as an Administrative Vice President of TWU.
+Sworn in as the 10th TWU International President in May of 2017, John Samuelsen is also President of TWU Local 100 in New York, representing 40,000 members at the nation’s largest public transit agency.
+Prior to being elevated to the office of the President, Samuelsen served as Executive Vice President since 2013.

 A Brooklyn native, Samuelsen was hired by the New York City Transit Authority (NYCTA) in 1993 and was assigned to a track gang in Brooklyn, where he and his fellow union members worked under difficult and unsafe conditions.
 Managers ignored safety regulations, disciplined workers who spoke up, and had no respect for the workers or their union.
 While still in his probationary period, Samuelsen’s co-workers elected him shop steward of their local union, and he fought vigorously for their rights.
 By winning small battles against management abuse, the local was able to slowly turn things around.